rodger0531/foobook-mirror/UI_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+14/03/2014 - Tharman

+	- Updated the newsFeed css file.
+	- Now generates the newsfeed (minus comments) in a really nice way.

+	- Updated the wallPost css file.
+	- Now has constant background of white, so we can change the background of the page later without damaging anything else.

 13/03/2014 - Tharman

 	- Added the completed newsfeed css file.